ItachGal/galitach.github.io/READMEWW.md

 To provide core features, stability, and keep the App running, we integrate trusted services from Google.
 We do not have direct access to the raw data they collect.

 #### a) Google AdMob (Advertisements)
-To keep Word Wise free, we show ads through Google AdMob.
+To keep Word Wise: Spelling Game free, we show ads through Google AdMob.
 AdMob may collect data to serve personalized or non-personalized ads.

 *   **Data Handled:** This may include your device's advertising identifier (GAID), device model, operating system, IP address (for approximate location), and information on how you interact with ads.
 *   **Your Control:** You can opt out of personalized ads by going to your device's **Settings > Google > Ads** and selecting **"Delete advertising ID."** You may still see generic (non-personalized) ads.